-National Finance House (NFH) is committed to establishing and maintaining the highest standards of corporate governance in line with industry best practice, in order to ensure fairness for all stakeholders, and to achieve the highest levels of organisational efficiency and effectiveness.
+National Finance House (NFH) (the Group) is committed to establishing and maintaining the highest standards of corporate governance in line with industry best practice, in order to ensure fairness for all stakeholders, and to achieve the highest levels of organisational efficiency and effectiveness.

 Structure

-NFH has put in place a robust corporate governance structure that clearly sets out the objectives of the Company, together with the means and incentives through which the Board and Management pursue objectives that are in the best interests of the Company and its shareholders.
+NFH has put in place a robust corporate governance structure that clearly sets out the objectives of the Group, together with the means and incentives through which the Board and Management pursue objectives that are in the best interests of the Group and its shareholders.
 This structure is designed to establish and maintain an environment which adopts the highest standards of ethical business conduct, facilitates effective monitoring, and encourages the most efficient use of resources.

 Principles

 The corporate governance structure of NFH is based on a number of critical principles.
-These include: an independent, active and engaged Board of Directors that has the skill to properly oversee and direct Management; a Code of Conduct to guide directors, managers and staff in their day-to-day administration of the Company’s business; the imposition of effective controls and monitoring systems; and the dissemination of timely and accurate information to shareholders, regulatory authorities, and other stakeholders.
+These include: an independent, active and engaged Board of Directors that has the skill to properly oversee and direct Management; a Code of Conduct to guide directors, managers and staff in their day-to-day administration of the Group’s business; the imposition of effective controls and monitoring systems; and the dissemination of timely and accurate information to shareholders, regulatory authorities, and other stakeholders.

 Board of Directors